verweypaolo/tang-nano-9k-matcher/README.md

      order is completely filled.
 3. **Rest** any unfilled remainder as a new order on the incoming order's own side, or **reject** it if that side's book is full.
+4. **Report**: every resolved order — filled, resting, rejected, or invalid — triggers an execution report via `message_tx`.
+If a report can't be sent immediately (a previous report is still transmitting), it's latched into a single-entry pending buffer and automatically drained the instant `message_tx` frees up, rather than being dropped.

 The walk is bounded by the book's fixed depth (`matchLoopOverrunError` is a defensive flag that should be structurally unreachable in normal operation,